 Pasta Primavera is a classic Italian dish that celebrates seasonal vegetables.
 Traditionally springtime vegetables are used, but you can adjust to whatever is in season spring, summer, and even early fall.
-Our version has the addition of chicken breast along with more traditional veggies like asparagus, squash, zucchini, tomatoes and broccoli.
+Our version has the addition of chicken breast along with more traditional veggies like asparagus, squash, zucchini, tomatoes, and broccoli.
 The real kicker that makes this recipe sing is our suggestion to serve it over light and pillowy gnocchi!
 Any pasta works, but gnocchi takes it to another level.
 Give it a try!

 1lb vera pasta gnocchi

-1-1.5lb boneless skinless chicken breast
+1-1.5lb boneless skinless chicken breast or tenders

 1 head of broccoli

 2 tablespoons of butter or olive oil

 optional ingredients (read below on how to use): ricotta cheese, white wine, heavy cream, chicken stock

 This dish all happens pretty quickly and can be done in one large pan (and a pot for boiling gnocchi water).
 Just follow the order and all will be tasty and delicious!

 1. Cut you chicken into bite-sized pieces.
 Drizzle with lemon and salt and pepper and set aside.
 This can be done right before cooking or up to an hour before hand.

 2. Prep all your veggies.
 Cut the hard inch of the bottom of your asparagus then cut into bite-sized pieces.
 Cut broccoli, zucchini and squash into bite-sized pieces.
 Dice scallions and garlic.